jawahar-shazab/docs/docs/api.md

 GET /v1/collaboration/
 ```

-Retrieves details related to collaboration activities or settings.
+This API retrieves details about collaboration settings between partners and customers, including the status, scope, and specific settings of their partnership.
+It helps manage interactions and coordinate shared resources or activities effectively.

 ---